 Nurture: Environmental Factors

-Another key element in determining the likelihood for developing addiction can be linked to factors in one’s environment.
+Another key element in determining the likelihood of developing addiction can be linked to factors in one’s environment.
 Humans are a very social species; we are very easily influenced by the people around us.
 Environmental risk factors are characteristics in a person’s surroundings that increase their likelihood of becoming dependent on drugs and alcohol.
 A person may have many environments or influence, such as the community, school, family, and friends.
 Their risk of addiction can develop in any of these domains.
 Without adequate sober support in one’s environment, it is incredibly hard to develop healthy friendships and break free from the chains of drug and alcohol use.

 What to Do?